 FAQs About Cutting the Cord on Cable or Satellite

-Here are some common questions readers have about cancelling cable.
+Here are some common questions readers have about canceling cable.

 Is Cutting the Cord Worth it?

-It is possible in most cases to save significant money when you get ride of your cable contract.
-The average bill is over $200 a month and I regularly help people spending $250 – $300 a month on cable.
+In most cases, it is possible to save significant money when you get rid of your cable contract.
+The average bill is over $200 a month, and I regularly help people who are spending $250 to $300 a month on cable.

 However, do the math to see if you will save money by canceling your cable contract and how much.
-Not everyone will save, but most will score savings.
+Not everyone will save, but most will.

 Don’t overlook monitoring your streaming budget and canceling or pausing services when you don’t need them.